SSWConsulting/SSW.Rules.Content/rules/architecture-diagram/rule.md

 ### Tip 9: Tip 9 – Where to store Diagrams?

 Standardizing where your organisation stores architecture diagrams is important to ensure a consistent experience among developers.
-We recommend that you store your architecture diagram in the repo **/docs** folder.
+We recommend that you store your architecture diagram in the repo **docs\\** folder.
 Additionally, You should link to the architecture diagram in your README.md so future developers can locate it easily.
-If you have a wiki, we recommend you use the repo **/docs** folder as the source of wiki documentation.
+If you have a wiki, we recommend you use the repo **docs\\** folder as the source of wiki documentation.

 ### Related links